 Will I be prescribed medication during my first visit?

 Depending on your clinician’s assessment of your symptoms, yes, a medication may be recommended.
-Non-controlled medications would be able to be called in to your local pharmacy for pick up.
+Non-controlled medications would be able to be called in or electronically prescribed to your local pharmacy for pick up.
 However, if a controlled medication being suggested, an in-person physical visit in our office would be required before your clinician would be allowed to prescribe it to you.

 What if I have issues or a reaction to my medication?

 For emergency issues, please go to the closest emergency room for an evaluation.
 For non-emergent issues, you can email us your question at Contact Us and we will promptly get back to you with the appropriate recommendation.
 If you would rather contact us by phone, you can call 855-677-1677 (855-1MPP-1MPP) and select the option for the Nurse On Call.